bradyslot/greedy-torrent/README.md

 This way 0 bytes of file data are ever sent back to peer connections, handshakes and other protocol communications are unaffected and the client chugs along happily in this state.

-Download your favourite Linux ISO's in peace knowing that the powers that be will never mistake you for one of those filthy pirates.

 ## How to use